 All students participate in core instructional programs and universal screenings to target groups in need of specific instructional and/or behavioral support; implementation of the Florida Standards and NGSSS through a standards-based classroom structure; differentiation of instruction, including flexible grouping, multiple means of learning, and demonstration of learning; progress monitoring of learning through multiple formative assessments; and positive behavior supports.
-We maximize resources included core instructional materials, such as McGraw-Hill Wonders, and use NWEA as a universal screener.
+PINESM maximizes resources included core instructional materials, such as HMH Collections, and uses NWEA as a universal screener.
 If a student is not making sufficient progress or has been identified through NWEA as being "at risk," students are placed in Tier 2 interventions.